LinkedInLearning/continuous-integration-tools-4490242/ch1_self_hosted/01_01_jenkins/README.md

 And finally, you'll trigger the pipeline to deploy the sample applicaiton.

-Before starting these steps, open the Output tab of the Clouformation stack for the sameple application.
+Before starting these steps, open the Output tab of the Cloudformation stack for the sample application.
 You'll be referencing values displayed on that tab.

 ### 1. Create a GitHub repo for the sample application code
 Because this course covers multiple tools, a dedicated repo is need for each tool to prevent unexpected deployments to the sample-application.